|Program Dates & Deadlines:||Click here to view|

 Click here to watch a webinar with more information about the internship option through EUSA in Madrid!!

-An optional group flight to Spain will depart from John F. Kennedy airport (in New York City) on Wednesday, January 14, 2015 and arrive in Madrid on Thursday, January 15, 2015.
-A representative from the UAlbany Madrid Program will meet the group flight and take you to meet your host families.
-The last day of the program is Thursday, May 14 and the group flight will leave Madrid on Saturday, May 16, 2015.
-More information about the Spring 2015 optional group flight is posted at the link below.
+An optional group flight will depart from John F. Kennedy airport (in New York City) on Wednesday, January 11, 2017 and arrive in Madrid on Thursday, January 12, 2017.
+A representative from the Valencia AIP program will meet the group flight and take students by bus to Valencia.
+The last day of the program is Thursday, May 11 and the group flight will leave Madrid on Saturday, May 13, 2017.
+More information about the Spring 2017 optional group flight is posted at the link below.
 Remember, you must be accepted into the program by UAlbany before you can buy a seat on this flight!!

-All students should plan to be in Madrid on the date the group flight arrives (January 15).
+All students should plan to be in Madrid on the date the group flight arrives (January 12).
 This is considered the beginning date of the program, and orientation will begin that day.
 If you are traveling beforehand, be sure to give yourself enough time to get to Madrid by the arrival date.
+The night in Madrid and the trip to Valencia with the group is part of your program charge, so plan to take advantage!

-If you are making your own flight arrangements, be sure to contact UAlbany before departure to let us know whether you plan to meet the group at the airport in Madrid, at the Instituto Internacional in Madrid, or if you are going directly to your host family on your own.
-Students who do not take the group flight will NOT be met at the airport in Madrid and must make their own arrangements (at their own expense) to meet up with the group and/or host family.
+If you are making your own flight arrangements, be sure to contact UAlbany before you leave to let us know whether you plan to meet the group at the airport in Madrid, at the hostel in Madrid, or in Valencia.
+Students who do not take the group flight will NOT be met at the airport in Madrid and must make their own arrangements (at their own expense) to meet up with the group.

 |Dates / Deadlines:|